gcalacdayuniv/etch/README.md

   * **Dashboard/Projects:** `getDashboardData`, `addFixedCost`, `getProjectList`, `createProject`, `getProjectLedger`, `addExpense`, `updateProjectStatus`, `toggleProjectTax`, `getStatementOfAccount`.
   * **Quotations/Customers:** `getUserQuotations`, `deleteQuotation`, `restoreQuotation`, `updateQuotationStatus`, `getQuotationDetail`, `processForm`, `editQuotation`, `getCustomers`, `saveCustomer`, `deleteDbCustomer`.
   * **External Feeds:** `ProfessionalFinanceDashboard` — A specialized endpoint that queries the database, calculates the net income for completed projects and global expenses, and returns a strictly formatted JSON Standard Data Contract designed to feed the master Financial Dashboard.
+* **`GAS/code.gs`:** A Google Apps Script web app acting as a microservice for processing Base64 image strings and storing them into designated Google Drive folders, returning the public URL back to the Worker.

 ### 3. Database Layer (Cloudflare D1 - Serverless SQLite)
 The database uses Universally Unique Identifiers (UUIDs) for all primary keys, generated on the edge via `crypto.randomUUID()`.